HomelessDao/Proposals/README.md

 Have you got any thought.. just raise an issue.

 # Charities
-Just raise an issue (or make a pull request on Charities.txt) with the charity name for your country, with a signed message with your donation.
+Just go here and make a comment: https://github.com/HomelessDao/Proposals/issues/9 with the charity name for your country or preference.

+If yo have made a donation, you can create a signed message with the address of your donation.
 Just head to https://mycrypto.com/sign-and-verify-message/sign to sign the message.

 Example:
 ```